phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 729989
-#Number of Clinton Tweets: 215095
+#Number of Clinton Tweets: 215096
 #Number of Trump Tweets: 190093
-#Number of Sanders Tweets: 146155
+#Number of Sanders Tweets: 146156
-#Number of Cruz Tweets: 137813
+#Number of Cruz Tweets: 137815
 #Number of Rubio Tweets: 31091
 #Number of Carson Tweets: 9743
+#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---